 The little survival game is very well balanced, so that you can get by quite a while till you do your own farming.
 There are plenty of different seeds hidden in the game and not only given by the few wild growing tomatoes and wheat.
 In the beginning you need to find out which plants give you such seeds.
 Once you got some walled up area that you can even enforce by wooden blockades you can start out your own farm.
 You'll also have the possibility to craft a windmill and get flower from the wheat.
 A variety of cooking recipes show at the fireplace and new ones get temporary added by food you carry in your inventory.
 You can also do fishing or just have honey by bees as food if you craft a bee hive.

 Probably inspired by Terraria and Starbound there is a blood moon rising every once in a while.
 Some skeletons and magicians will show up and hunt you, but you can always also just outrun them if you got trouble fighting them, which I had.
-The hit box of this game is pretty bad und while you need to move by keyboard you are rarely ever able to aim well enough to the mobs, because you need to be straight in front of them facing their way if you use a sword.
+The hit box of this game is pretty bad, especially at melee weapons.
+While you need to move by keyboard you are rarely ever able to aim well enough to the mobs, because you need to be straight in front of them facing their way if you use a sword.
 My questions to issues like that stayed unanswered on their forum.
 I recommend to use the plasma rifle for fighting, which works best.
 Over time you'll find better weapons which might help you fighting.
 I also had some problems to tame any cow, although people wrote they did tame them, they rather died when I tried.
 A few things seem to still need some improvement in this game, so lets hope they are fixing this anytime soon.
 You get your body shown on the map if you die and you can pick up your stuff there, so no loss.

-We recommend: If you like pixel survival games and don't expect too much modern controls, buy it, it is so worth it!
+We recommend: If you like pixel survival games and don't expect too much modern controls, buy it, it is so well worth it!